Digital-Physics/game-of-life-pattern-RL-gym/README.md

    - Agent action executed
 3. **Termination**: After 10 steps, final reward computed based on pattern match

-## Generating Achievable Target Patterns
+## Utility: Generating Achievable Target Patterns

 By default, the environment initialization samples from patterns in `target_patterns.json`.
-To generate new patterns that are provably achievable within N steps run the code below.
-The current json file contains all 752 patterns achievable in 4 action steps, and the code below, which will take 21^2 times longer to run, will generate a json file that has all unique patterns achievable in 6 steps (starting from a blank Game of Life grid):
+To generate new patterns in this file that are provably achievable within N steps run the code below.
+The current json file contains all 752 unique patterns achievable in 4 action steps, and the code below, which will take approximate 21^2 times longer to run, will generate a json file that has all unique patterns achievable in 6 steps (starting from a blank Game of Life grid):

 ```bash
 python generate_target_patterns.py --num-steps 6